Startappz/DobSliding/README.md

 DobSliding [(Google Play Demo)](https://play.google.com/store/apps/details?id=com.dobmob.dobslidingdemo)
 --------------------------------------------------

-There are more than horizontal sliding menu library for Android, but what about vertical sliding?
+There are more than one horizontal sliding menu library for Android, but what about a vertical sliding?

-DobSliding is an Open Source Android library that allows developers to develop applications with vertical sliding menus like Android notifications menu.
+DobSliding is an Open Source Android library that allows developers to develop applications with vertical sliding menus just like the Android notifications menu.

 ![alt tag](https://raw.github.com/bilalsammour/DobSliding/master/screenshot1.png)

-Here is an  video of the example application in this repository : [http://youtu.be/_zOkV6nxu98](http://youtu.be/_zOkV6nxu98)
+Here is a short video for the example application in this repository : [http://youtu.be/_zOkV6nxu98](http://youtu.be/_zOkV6nxu98)

 Setup
 -----

 In Eclipse, just import the library as an Android library project.
-Project > Clean to generate the binaries you need, like R.java, etc.
-Then, just add DobSliding as a dependency to your existing project.
+Project > Clean to generate the binaries you need, like R.java, etc. Then, just add DobSliding as a dependency to your existing project.

 How?
 ----

 In order to integrate DobSliding into your projects, take a look to the sample project, also, this is an example: dob_sliding_menu.xml

 ```xml
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"